 Enriching business events that go into Kafka anyway with additional timing and other metadata required for observability use cases can be helpful when repurposing existing stream processing infrastructures.
 A further benefit this pattern provides is that this data can be expired from the Kafka log regularly.
 Most event data required for debugging purposes are only valuable for a relatively short period of time after the event has been generated, unlike any business centric information that normally would’ve been evaluated and persisted by an ETL job.
 Of course, this makes most sense when Kafka already is an integral part of an organization.
 Introducing Kafka into a stack purely for real time log analytics is a bit of an overkill, especially in non-JVM shops without any significant JVM operational expertise.

 A new hope for the future

 The fact that logging still remains an unsolved problem makes me wish for an OpenLogging spec, in the vein of OpenTracing which serves as a shining example and a testament to the power of community driven development.
-A spec designed ground up for the cloud-native era, blessed by the CNCF, implemented by many backends.
+A spec designed ground up for the cloud-native era that introduces a universal exposition as well as a propagation format.
 A spec that enshrines that logs must be structured events and codifies rules around dynamic sampling for high volume, low fidelity events.
 A spec that can be implemented as libraries in all major languages and supported by all major application frameworks and middleware.
 A spec that allows us to make the most of advances in stream processing.
 A spec that becomes the lingua franca logging format of all CNCF projects, especially Kubernetes.

 Prometheus is much more than just the server.
 I see Prometheus as a set of standards and projects, with the server being just one part of a much greater whole.